Our Story

 Today, tomorrow and beyond

 You can still find Henri Henri on Sainte-Catherine East street, a couple blocks west of its original emplacement.
 Now helmed by father and son duo Yannig and Joël Plunier remains a family business that places customer service and product quality at the center of its concerns.
+They still honour the hat-giving tradition when a Canadien de Montreal player completes a Hat Trick.

 It is to the Plunier leadership that Henri Henri owes its passage into the digital era and the growing of its youth and female oriented selection.
 You will still find the most varied collection of hats in Canada under our roof as well as the most comprehensive cleaning and reblocking service in Quebec.
 When you get a hat at Henri Henri, we are here with you for the long run.